Specialized Land Transactions

 - Conservation / Current Use Assessments

 Real property that is devoted to bona fide conservation uses is assessed at 40 percent of its current use value.
 This favorable tax treatment is designed to protect property owners from being pressured by the property tax burden to convert their land from agricultural use to residential or commercial use.
 The property must be maintained in a qualifying use for a period of ten years.
 We assist owners of agricultural and/or timberland that qualifies for conservation use in applying for current use assessment.

 Ownership of real property may be difficult to ascertain or have liens that impede the marketability of that property.
 We help such owners file an action to quiet title, a lawsuit brought to establish a party’s title to a property – against anyone and everyone – and thus “quiet” any challenges or claims to the title.

 - Property Management

-Especially in a university town such as Athens, and a resort community such as Lake Oconee, property managers oversee many residential rental units including houses, condominiums and apartments.
-We draft Management Agreements, Lease Agreements and other legal documents for property managers.
-We also offer advice and guidance in the various legal issues that arise when leasing or renting property to tenants.
+Especially in a university town such as Athens, and a resort community such as Lake Oconee, property managers oversee many residential rental units including houses, condominiums, and apartments.
+We draft Management Agreements, Lease Agreements, and other legal documents for property managers.
+We also offer advice and guidance on the various legal issues that arise when leasing or renting property to tenants.